insuSydney/Pig-Game---JS-practice-with-a-course/README.md

 # Pig-Game---JS-practice-with-a-course

-Code Challenge 1 has been unabled for Challenge 3.
+Code Challenge 1 has been disabled for Challenge 3.